TarteelTamimi/travel-booking-app/README.md

 #### 6.3 Detailed Grids

-- Cities: Name, description and delete option.
+- Cities: Name, description, delete and edit options.
-- Hotels: Name, describtion, star rate and delete option.
+- Hotels: Name, describtion, star rate, delete and edit options.
-- Rooms: Number, type, price and delete option.
+- Rooms: Number, type, price, delete and edit options.

 #### 6.4 Create Button

 - Opens a form for creating Cities, Hotels, or Rooms.

+## Used Technologies💻
+1. React: as a framework to build the application.
+2. Typescript: strong typed language to creatr types for our entities.
+3. Tailwind: for styling the app.
+4. React-router-dom: for routing.
+5. Axios: for dealing with HTTP requests.
+6. Formik: for forms.
+7. Yup: to add alidation for the forms.
+8. React-icons: for using icons.
+9. React-leaflet: for interactive maps.
+10. moment: for dates validations.
+11. React-toastify: for toasts.
+12. React-to-print: for payment confirmaton print option.
+13. Jspdf: for payment confirmaton save as PDF option.

+## Installation⚙️